Six reasons to do a road trip from Perth to Adelaide

 Lesson learned: Don’t trust people who say that nothing happens in the middle of nowhere!

-The truth: we were too chicken to get into a cage and have a great white shark swim within a few inches of our face, so we swapped this adrenaline-filled experience with a more caloric experience: trying Robert’s legendary paella at Port Lincoln YHA.
-If you go through here do not miss this hostel – clean, attention to detail, and with two caring hosts, Debi and Robert.
-But the Eyre Peninsula isn’t just about resting and getting blind with seafood: caves, beaches, bays and fishing villages await you.
+The truth: we were too chicken to get into a cage and have a great white shark swim within a few inches of our face, so we swapped this adrenaline-filled experience with a more caloric experience: eating a hearty fish and chips in town..
+If you do visit the Eyre Peninsula, look out caves, beaches, bays and fishing villages await you.
 Oh, and dolphins and sea lions.
 Ah, and the oysters of Coffin Bay, what a wonder.
-Oh, and the paella.
+Oh, and the fish and chips.
 Important.
-Do not forget the paella.
+Do not forget the fish and chips.

 Maybe it was because we visited during the Adelaide Fringe Festival, maybe because it was a weekend, maybe because we were won over by the atmosphere, but wow!
 We liked Adelaide more than we expected.
 If you travel to the capital of South Australia, don’t miss a trip to the Central Market and Chinatown, enjoy happy hour in the West End (we loved the Elephant British Pub) and explore the city’s cultural side by visiting museums like the South Australian Museum and the Tandanya National Aboriginal Cultural Center (both free, yaaas!).
 Stay in the heart of the action at Adelaide Central YHA.